 - The only question of any real interest is how low prices will drop by 2025.

-Those writers eat, sleep and drink statistics, so it is could be alarming to home owners who are sitting on, in many cases, considerable equity.
-I need to spend a moment on technical reasons why I say the market is changing, but not like the author suggests.
+Those writers eat, sleep and drink statistics, so it is could be alarming to homeowners who are sitting on, in many cases, considerable equity.
+I need to spend a moment on technical reasons why I say the market is changing, but not as the author suggests.

 That development alone will make this a soft shift, and not a sharp drop-off in home values.